§ Trust Spanning Protocol (TSP) Specification

 The VIDs following the first VID_sndr

-is an ordered list of next hop VIDs of intermediaries and the last VID of the destination endpoint.
-The list can vary in length from 1, 2, to k > 2, and should be interpreted as in the order of a routing path with the VID_hop2
+is an ordered list of next hop VIDs of intermediary systems and the last VID represents the destination endpoint.
+The list can vary in length from 1, 2, to k > 2, and should be interpreted as an ordered routing path with the VID_hop2

 .